Vjais/Python-Assignment/README.md

     'uptime'
 ]</p>
 <hr>
-Task 2 - Send user data to Intercom
+<h1>Task 2 - Send user data to Intercom</h1>
-We have a MySQL database that stores user information and the table spec for a simplified version of user is given below:
+<p>We have a MySQL database that stores user information and the table spec for a simplified version of user is given below:

 DROP TABLE IF EXISTS `user`;
 CREATE TABLE `user` (